Meet Justos, the new Brazilian insurtech that just got backing from the CEOs of 7 unicorns – TechCrunch

 Justos also plans to use artificial intelligence and computerized vision to analyze and process claims more quickly and machine learning for image analysis and to create bots that help accelerate claims processing.

-“We are building a design driven, mobile first and customer experience that aims to revolutionize insurance in Brazil, similar to what Nubank did with banking,” Chadha told TechCrunch.
-“We will be eliminating any hidden fees, a lot of the small text and insurance specific jargon that is very confusing for customers.”
+“We are building a design-driven, mobile first and customer experience that aims to revolutionize insurance in Brazil, similar to what Nubank did with banking,” Chadha told TechCrunch.
+“We will be eliminating any hidden fees, a lot of the small text and insurance-specific jargon that is very confusing for customers.”

 Justos will offer its product directly to its customers as well as through distribution channels like banks and brokers.